Privacy policy

 Value: 0WmuWqy311192649zILzqV_nmt3sDXwPeM5Q

-Purpose: NID is used by Google to adapt advertisements to your Google search.
-With the help of the cookie, Google “remembers” your most frequently entered search queries or your previous interaction with ads.
-So you always get tailor-made advertisements.
-The cookie contains a unique ID to collect the user's personal settings for advertising purposes.
+Purpose: NID is used by Google to tailor ads to your Google search.
+With the help of the cookie, Google "remembers" your most entered search queries or your previous interaction with ads.
+This way you always get personalized ads.
+The cookie contains a unique ID to collect personal user settings for advertising purposes.

 Name: DV